asierralozano/homeapp-templates/README.md

 decluttering_templates: !include_dir_merge_named homeapp-templates/templates/decluttering-card
 ```

 # TODOs
 * Implement more entities domains
 * Support themes
 * Support variations of the existings cards
+* Order a little bit some messy parts of the code

+# Contribute
+I would love to build a wide stardard templates that follows the "Home.app" style, so please! feel free to contribute!
+To do it, you just need to clone this repo, create a PR, and that's it!
+It would be awesome!

+# Thanks!
+I would also say thanks to every contributor and the authors of the resources that I'm using!
+Thanks guys!